 In other cases, PTS and/or the magistrate may require that real property is put up as collateral.
 This usually means the court puts a lien on a house or piece of land owned by the defendant or a close family member.

 Bottom line: If you or a loved one has been taken into federal custody and needs assistance in navigating federal bail, contact an attorney.
-For a free and confidential consultation, call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page.